 Even though hashtags # initially originated from Twitter, they have also gained popularity on Instagram over the past few years.
-When you use a hashtag, your content is displayed among other accounts and posts who share the same niche.
+When you use a hashtag, your content is displayed among other accounts and posts that share the same niche.
 It helps you broaden your content to a specific audience and help build an online community.
 Users can even follow hashtags on Instagram, just as they would with other users—so that’s another bonus!
 But some have been facing issues regarding hashtags, and the following ways will show you why that’s occurring and how to fix it.

 Your account has been shadowbanned or flagged

 Probably the first thing to check regarding this issue is whether Instagram has shadowbanned you or marked your page as spam.
 For those who are not familiar with the term, shadowbanning is when you or your content is temporarily banned from an online community.
 This could happen for a variety of reasons:

 - You are using too broad hashtags that aren’t relevant to your posts

 - You are using banned hashtags or those that have been reported

 - You are using the same hashtags for every post you make